Credit for The Elderly and Disabled

 The credit for the elderly and disabled allows people who were 65 before the end of the tax year or who were permanently and totally disabled and received taxable disability income from a former employer's disability plan to claim a small credit to offset their ordinary income tax liability.
 Because there has been no inflation adjustment since 1983 and tax liability has been greatly reduced since then because of inflation adjustments for income taxes, the nonrefundable credit for the elderly and disabled is severely limited by ordinary income tax liability.

-The tax law defines disabled as being unable to engage in substantial gainful activity because of medically verifiable physical or mental impairments for a continuous period of at least 12 months or that is reasonably expected to result in death.
+The tax law defines disabled as being unable to engage in substantial gainful activity because of medically verifiable physical or mental impairments for a continuous period of at least 12 months or that is reasonably expected to cause death.
 A physician certification of the disability is required when the credit is first applied for, but not subsequent years.

 Taxpayers who were nonresident aliens at any time during the tax year can only claim the credit if they are married to a citizen or resident and have elected to be treated as a resident.